Julie Trelstad

 I went to all the early Digital Book World, Tools of Change (O’Reilly) and some un-conferences.

 I started my own press after I learned what Print-on-Demand could do, but I went all-in for high production value print-in-China instead.
-I got national distribution, but couldn’t keep it up.
+I got national distribution, but I got caught in the Borders bankruptcy.
 I ultimately sold the press to Fox Chapel Publishing.

 I was the Director of Digital Rights at Writers House, a literary agency, where I ran the self-publishing program and helped authors build their digital platforms.